HenryOwenz/polycrypt-rs/README.md

 - Field-level encryption & decryption for JSON objects
 - Batch encryption & decryption for multiple records
 - FFI (Foreign Function Interface) bindings for Go and Python
+- Native language wrappers for Go and Python
 - Logging functionality

+## Native Language Libraries

+As part of our commitment to making polycrypt-rs easily accessible across different programming languages, we now maintain native language libraries for Go and Python.
+These libraries provide a more idiomatic interface to the underlying Rust functionality:

+- **Go**: Located in `examples/go/polycrypt/polycrypt.go`
+- **Python**: Located in `examples/python/polycrypt/polycrypt.py`

+These native libraries wrap the FFI calls and provide a more natural API for each language, making it easier for developers to integrate polycrypt-rs into their projects without dealing with the complexities of FFI directly.

 ## Requirements